 Knauss Marine Policy Fellowship

-The National Sea Grant College Program's John A. Knauss Marine Policy Fellowship provides a unique educational and professional experience to graduate students who have an interest in ocean, coastal, and Great Lakes resources and in the national policy decisions affecting those resources.
-The Fellowship, named after one of Sea Grant's founders, former NOAA Administrator, John A. Knauss, matches highly qualified graduate students with "hosts" in the legislative and executive branch of government located in the Washington, D.C. area, for a one-year paid fellowship.
+The National Sea Grant College Program's John A. Knauss Marine Policy Fellowship provides a unique educational and professional experience to U.S. based current and recent graduate students who have an interest in ocean, coastal, and Great Lakes resources and in the national policy decisions affecting those resources.
+The Fellowship, named after one of Sea Grant's founders, former NOAA Administrator, John A. Knauss, matches highly qualified graduate students with host offices in the legislative and executive branch of government located in the Washington, D.C. area, for a one-year paid fellowship.

 Contact: